Our 19th annual CP Holiday Train concludes another successful tour and raises more than $1.5 million and 300,000 pounds of food

-The CP Holiday Train program launched in 1999 and has since raised more than C$13 million and four million pounds of food for communities along CP's routes in Canada and the United States.
+The Holiday Train has now raised more than $14.5 million and 4.3 million pounds of food since its inaugural journey back in 1999.

 From the prairies of Saskatchewan to the stages of the world, sharing his talent with some of the greatest and most influential musicians of all time, Colin James has quietly and steadily established himself as one of Canada's greatest musicians.